-- (a) Subject to clause 17(c), an employee shall be entitled to rest pauses as prescribed below: - (i) an employee who works for at least 3 hours and up to 6 hours in any one day or shift shall be entitled to one paid 10 minute rest pause. - (ii) an employee who works in excess of 6 hours in any one day or shift shall be entitled to a paid 10 minute rest pause in the first and second half of the employee's working day or shift. - (b) Rest pauses must be taken at such a time which maintains continuity of work where continuity is necessary. - (c) The entitlement to one or more rest pauses in clause 17(a) shall not apply in the event of attending fires or other similar emergencies.
+- (a) Subject to clause 17(c), an employee shall be entitled to rest pauses as prescribed below: - (i) an employee who works for at least 3 hours but less than 6 hours in any one day or shift shall be entitled to one paid 10 minute rest pause. - (ii) an employee who works 6 hours or more in any one day or shift shall be entitled to a paid 10 minute rest pause in the first and second half of the employee's working day or shift. - (b) Rest pauses must be taken at such a time which maintains continuity of work where continuity is necessary. - (c) The entitlement to one or more rest pauses in clause 17(a) shall not apply in the event of attending fires or other similar emergencies.